By Dina-Marie Kulzer

 age of Hollywood from the time she was a teenager.
 Her book Television

-consisting of 22 in-depth interviews with stars of classic TV series was published
+consists of 22 in-depth interviews with stars of classic TV series and was originally published

 in 1992.
 In addition, she has worked as a research consultant